esyede/alitphp/README.md

 #### Framework Variables
-All framework variables are stored on `$hive` property, So, maybe useful to see hive values:
+All framework variables are stored in `$hive` property, So, maybe useful to see hive values:
 ```php
 print_r($app->hive);
 // or